 As schools are back in session, you may find the chaos of the classroom has exploded all over your kids’ rooms or your house.
 Wrangling it all together, and dedicating space that encourages learning requires careful planning.
 Laura and her friend Trista, discuss tips and considerations that parents can use when reconfiguring any area.
 Laura’s number one tip?
 Start with space planning (her specialty).
 Draw out your room and all the furniture that goes into it before you purchase that new desk or start rearranging the space.
-You can watch the video below.
-Laura's tips appear at the bottom of this page.

 SPACE PLANNING CONSIDERATIONS